" What is Lift In Bowling and Turn"?

 22. Keep your head STILL and FRONTWARDS, not sideways, and KEEP your EYES FIXED on the TARGET for a few

-23. Most bowlers hold the ball out directly in front of them and then have to push it out slightly to the side to allow for body clearance so they don't hit the body on the downswing.
+23. Most bowlers hold the ball out directly in front of them and then have to push it out slightly to the side of their body to allow for body clearance so they don't hit the body on the downswing.
 Sometimes the bowler may go out more to the side than other times and we want to be as CONSISTENT as possible.
 The best way to avoid being inconsistent is at the stance.
-After you are set up on the approach, swing the hand holding the ball slightly out to the side to allow for body clearance, and keep the ELBOW somewhat CLOSE to the BODY.
-Then you will always put the ball out to the same amount by doing this before you begin the walk on the approach.
+After you are set up on the approach, swing the hand holding the ball slightly out to the right side (for righty'y and to the left for the left handed bowler) to allow for body clearance.
+Keep the ELBOW somewhat CLOSE to the BODY and then you will always put the ball out to the same amount by doing this before you begin the walk on the approach.

-I know there has been a lot of information here in parts 1-4 on the important things to remember, but you can review them the day before or the day of your league so you can refresh your memory about these important BASICS.
-The more you remember, the more you can incorporate into your game, and the better your bowling will be.
+I know there has been a lot of information here in parts 1-4 on the important things to remember, but you can review them the day before or on the day of your league so you can refresh your memory about these important BASICS.
+The more you remember, the more you can incorporate into your game, and the better your bowling is going to be.

 Most of all, don't forget to have FUN!
 Sometimes there are so many things to think about at once, it becomes difficult.
-If this happens to you, then only work on one or two new things in your practice sessions at a time.
-As you become better at these, they will become what's referred to as "MUSCLE MEMORY" and then you'll only have to concentrate on more on the TARGET and the ADJUSTMENT you need to make as the lanes change.
+If this happens to you, then only work on one or two new things at a time in your practice sessions .
+As you become better at these, they will become what's referred to as "MUSCLE MEMORY" and you'll only have to concentrate more on the TARGET and the ADJUSTMENT you need to make as the lanes change.

 Good Luck and high scoring!

-When a Bowler holds the ball at the stance, there are basically three wrist positions he can choose and hold throughout the pendulum swing:
+When holding the ball at the stance, there are basically three wrist positions a bowler can choose from and use throughout the pendulum swing: